-We all have phobias and we have all experienced panic.
-Sometimes, it can be a spider in the room to worrying about running late for work – perhaps for an important meeting, or your first day etc.
+We all have phobias.
+And we have all experience moments where we panic.
+Sometimes, it can be a spider in the room.
+Other times it could be worrying about running late for work.

 However, there are more triggers which I have noticed in a social environment.
-There’s someone who’s afraid to speak over the phone at work, to a figure of authority, to deliver a presentation.
+There’s someone who’s afraid to speak over the phone at work.
+This involves communicating with a high status staff member.
+It also includes delivering a presentation.
 There’s someone who’s afraid to walk into a room full of many people.
-There are people who are scared to ask for assistance at the store.

-Whatever a person is feeling anxious about, it is important that they consider their health.
-We all know that stress and worry is not healthy for any individual.
-I do not have any kind of anxiety disorder but this does not mean to say that I have not experienced it on some kind of level.
-Of course, it’s nowhere as extreme as those who suffer from it, however I like to hope that we can try to understand what they are going through.
+Whatever a person may be feeling anxious about, health should always come first.
+Stress and worry is not healthy for any individual.
+I do not have an anxiety disorder.
+This does not mean to say that I haven’t experienced it on some kind of level.
+Of course, it’s nowhere as extreme as those who suffer from it.
+However, I hope that we can try to understand what people are going through.

-There can be a habit of people misunderstanding their thoughts and feelings.
-Due to how anxious a person feels can lead to giving themselves limitations in their lives – thinking they cannot achieve the greatest of things, they feel a struggle of being able to engage in most common social activities.
-We should not mistake this for ‘boring’.
+Some people can have a habit of misunderstanding the thoughts and feelings of others.
+Due to how anxious Anxiety sufferers can believe there are several limitations in their lives.
+They think they can’t achieve the greatest of things and/or struggle with social activities.
+We should not mistake this for being ‘boring’.